IBM/pixiedust-facebook-analysis/README.md

 Find the notebook cell after `1.5.
 Add Service Credentials From IBM Cloud for Watson Services`.

-Replace the five `<add_...>` placeholder values with information from the `Service Credentials` tab for each service.
+Replace the six placeholder values with information from the `Service Credentials` tab for each service.

 ![add_credentials](doc/source/images/add_credentials.png)